 Hair loss is one of those natural things that happen in a person’s middle life.
 Men typically experience faster and more severe hair loss compared to women.
-While hair loss is a real thing for many, there are many natural ways to potentially combat its spread.
-We’ll be going over PRP hair treatment: what to expect from a procedure and its results.
+While hair loss is a real thing for many, there are many natural ways to combat its spread potentially.
+We’ll review PRP hair treatment: what to expect from a procedure and its results.

 What Is PRP Hair Treatment

 PRP hair treatment is a new, non-surgical way to treat hair loss.
 The treatment uses your blood plasma to stimulate hair growth.
 PRP is short for Platelet-Rich Plasma.
 Platelets are cells in your blood that help with clotting and healing.
 They also contain growth factors that may help regenerate tissue.

 PRP hair treatment is a three-step process:

 1) Blood is drawn from the patient and placed in a centrifuge.

 2) The platelet-rich plasma is separated from the red blood cells.

 3) The platelet-rich plasma is injected into the scalp.

 PRP hair treatment is still considered experimental and more research needs to be done before it can be called a standard treatment for hair loss.